Best Figma Plugins for Interactive Prototyping

 Reality: The Best Tools Are No-Code and Visually Driven

-While native tools are the right starting point, you should actively seek a plugin-based solution when your prototype involves any of the following, as this is where the efficiency and realism gains become considerable:
+Native tools are still the right place to start.
+But reach for a plugin the moment your prototype involves any of the following — this is where the time saved and the added realism become hard to ignore:

-Complex Component States: When a single component needs multiple, intricate states that depend on various user actions (not just a simple hover or click), plugins can manage this statefulness far more cleanly than Figma’s interactive components alone.
+Complex Component States: When a component needs several intertwined states driven by more than a hover or a click, plugins manage that statefulness with far less overhead than Figma’s interactive components can offer alone.

-Integration with Device Sensors: For mobile prototypes that need to react to the device’s camera, accelerometer, or other hardware features, a dedicated prototyping tool connected via a plugin is the only viable path.
+Integration with Device Sensors: For mobile prototypes that need to respond to a camera, accelerometer, or other hardware input, a dedicated prototyping tool linked through a plugin is really the only route that works.

 What I Showed My Colleague

-What is the one interaction in your current project that feels impossible or too tedious to prototype effectively with Figma’s native tools?
-Describe it, and I can suggest a plugin that specifically solves that kind of logical challenge.
+What’s the one interaction in your current project that feels impossible or too tedious to prototype with Figma’s native tools alone?
+Describe it, and I can point you toward a plugin built for exactly that kind of logic.

 About the Author